Charlotte Wilson: The Fabians

+Anarchist author George Woodcock (1990) documented: "on her conversion to socialism [Wilson] assumed a simpler way of life in a cottage at the edge of the Heath".

+Hinely (2012) observed that, in the three to four decades before World War I, "Individual radicals and their fluid organizations met and diverged under many different labels: anarchists, anti-imperialists, New Women, eugenicists, vegetarians, and, most broadly of all, socialists."
+Furthermore, as anarchist author David Goodway documented: "In the early years of the revival of socialism, boundaries between the various societies were blurred and there was much overlapping."
+Wilson was a case in point.
+Goodway again: "An example is Charlotte Wilson, the first editor of Freedom, also being a member of the Fabian Society."

-At the same time she founded an informal political study group for 'advanced' thinkers, known as the Hampstead Historic Club (also known as the Karl Marx Society or The Proudhon Society).
-This met in her early 17th century former farmhouse, called Wyldes, on the edge of Hampstead Heath.
-No records of the club survive but there are references to it in the memoirs of several of those who attended.
-In her history of Wyldes Mrs Wilson records the names of some of those who visited the house, most of whom are known to have been present at club meetings.
-They included Sidney Webb, George Bernard Shaw, Sydney Olivier, Annie Besant, Graham Wallas, Belfort Bax, Edward Pease, E. Nesbit, Hubert Bland, Karl Pearson, Havelock Ellis, Edward Carpenter, Frank Podmore, Ford Madox Brown, and Olive Schreiner among others.
+Woodcock documented that Wilson "was a founder member of the Fabian Society, and in December 1884 was elected, with Bernard Shaw and three others, to its first executive committee."
+Also, as Hinely (2012) observed, starting in the late 1870s, she formed or joined numerous organizations.
+For example, she founded an informal political study group for advanced thinkers, known as the Hampstead Historic Club (also known as the Karl Marx Society or the Proudhon Society), which met in Wyldes.
+No records of the club have survived.
+However, there are references to it in the memoirs of several of those who attended.
+For example, in her history of Wyldes, Wilson recorded the names of some of those who visited her house, most of whom are known to have been present at club meetings.
+The names included: Sidney Webb, George Bernard Shaw, Sydney Olivier, Annie Besant, Graham Wallas, Belfort Bax, Edward Pease, E. Nesbit, Hubert Bland, Karl Pearson, Havelock Ellis, Edward Carpenter, Frank Podmore, Ford Madox Brown, and Olive Schreiner among others.
 The secretary was Emma Brooke.

-The club first turned its attention to studying Das Kapital read out by a Russian woman in French, and later turned to Proudhon.
+The Hamstead Historic Club initially turned its attention to studying Das Kapital by Karl Marx which was read out by a Russian woman in French but later turned to Proudhon.
 In 1889 George Bernard Shaw described the Club discussions and how heated they became.
 Although the Fabian Society and Hampstead Historic Club contained many of the same people, they remained separate.
 The ideas debated by the club resulted in the publication of Fabian Essays in Socialism in 1889.
 This led Shaw to describe Hampstead, and the meetings, as 'the birthplace of middle-class socialism.'

-Another visitor to the house was Stepniak who, with Mrs Wilson, Karl Pearson and Wilfrid Voynich, established an informal society that was later formalised as The Society of Friends of Russian Freedom.
-Mrs Wilson is believed to be the model for Gemma in the best-selling novel The Gadfly by Ethel Voynich; while a description of Mrs Wilson's faux farm kitchen where the club met was given by E. Nesbit.

-An active campaigner she spoke at socialist rallies, including that in Trafalgar Square on 13 November 1887, known as Bloody Sunday, which police broke up violently.

-In 1886, parliamentarians within the Fabian Society proposed that it organize as a political party; William Morris and Wilson opposed the motion, but were defeated.
-She subsequently resigned from the society in April 1887, continuing her association with the anarchists from the society.

-She wrote extensively to Karl Pearson about anarchism, the Fabians, the Karl Marx Society and about her "Russian Society" from 1884 to 1896.

-In 1886, Wilson and Kropotkin co-founded Freedom, an anarchist newspaper that shared William Morris's press with which he printed Commonweal; Wilson remained its editor until 1895.
-The newspaper's mission statement is stated in every issue, on page 2, and summarises the writers' view of anarchism: